Ordine minimo 30€

 Advice

-Regardless of the breed chosen, the best thing to do is to try to come into contact with the cat, indoors for some time, to see if coexistence is possible.
-Furthermore, we recommend always carefully cleaning the environments where the cat lives.
+Regardless of the breed you choose, the best thing to do is to try to come into contact with the cat, indoors for a while, to see if cohabitation is possible.
+In addition, we recommend always thoroughly cleaning the environments where the cat lives.